About West Augusta

 Economy & Demographics

-The economy of West Augusta is a diverse tapestry, with small businesses, agricultural enterprises, and a few larger employers contributing to the overall prosperity of the community.
+The economy of West Augusta is a diverse mix, with small businesses, agricultural enterprises, and a few larger employers contributing to the overall prosperity of the community.
 Local residents operate a variety of shops, restaurants, and service-oriented businesses that cater to both the town's population and the influx of visitors drawn to the area's natural beauty.
-Additionally, the region's thriving agricultural sector, including crop cultivation and livestock farming, provides job opportunities and sustains the rural character of West Augusta.
+The region's thriving agricultural sector, including crop cultivation and livestock farming, provides job opportunities and sustains the rural character of West Augusta.

 Elections & Voter Records